 GPS tracking is one of many tools required to effectively manage a fleet, so your software must offer more than basic trailer tracking.

-A unified fleet telematics solution like the CalAmp application is the best choice for operators that need to combine fleet visibility, asset management, vehicle management, reporting, driver safety, and compliance on a single platform.
+A unified fleet telematics solution like the CalAmp iOn is the best choice for operators that need to combine fleet visibility, asset management, vehicle management, reporting, driver safety, and compliance on a single platform.

 Software like this dramatically improves what an operator can do since all the crucial data they need about their vehicles, drivers, and assets is in one easy-to-use tool.